Stage 3: Vision & Direction | Life Vision

 Self-concordance

 Kennon Sheldon's self-concordance model explains why some goals stick and others don't.
-Goals that match your authentic interests and core values produce more sustained effort, more progress, and more wellbeing when achieved.
-Goals adopted because of guilt, pressure, or external expectations produce less effort and less satisfaction even when you hit them.
-The implication for this exercise is direct: a life vision written to impress other people will fail you.
-One written from genuine self-knowledge will carry you forward.
+Goals that match your authentic interests and core values produce more sustained effort, more progress, and more well-being when achieved.
+Goals adopted because of guilt, pressure, or external expectations produce less effort and less satisfaction, even when you hit them.
+The implication for this exercise is that a life vision written to impress other people will fail you, whereas one written from deep self-knowledge will carry you forward.

 A note on visualisation

 You've probably heard of vision boards.
 The research on pure visualisation is mixed, and some of it is discouraging.
-Gabriele Oettingen's work showed that simply fantasising about a positive future can actually reduce motivation, because the brain treats the fantasy as already achieved.
-The energy drops.
+Gabriele Oettingen's work showed that simply fantasising about a positive future can actually reduce motivation, because the brain treats the fantasy as already achieved and thus the energy drops.

 Exercise 1: The synthesis

 Before you write anything new, pull the threads from every exercise you've already completed so far.
 Go back through your previous work and write down the single most important insight from each one.
-Pay close attention - if two exercises pointed to the same thing, notice that.
-If two exercises contradicted each other, notice that too.
+Pay close attention - if two exercises pointed to the same thing, make sure you note that.
+If two exercises contradict each other, note that too.

 Take your time with this.
 The quality of your life vision depends on how honestly you summarise what you've already discovered.

-How you want to live day to day:
+Ideal Lifestyle - How you want to live day to day

 Now look at the list as a whole and highlight anything that appeared more than once across different exercises.
 Those recurring themes are the load-bearing walls of your vision.
 They're the things that keep showing up because they're truly yours.